Security-Onion-Solutions/securityonion-docs/appendix-b.rst

    - We do not provide any guarantees that the upgrade process will work!
 If the upgrade fails, be prepared to perform a fresh installation.
    - Please ensure that you have local access to the machine being upgraded via console, DRAC, IPMI, etc. Failure to do so could result in an unsuccessful upgrade, requiring a fresh installation.
    - Plan on at least one hour per node to complete the upgrade process.
+   - If you have a distributed deployment with nodes configured to pull updates from the manager, you may need to comment out the proxy config in /etc/apt/apt.conf.d/00Proxy and make sure they can reach the Internet directly.

 If you have reviewed all of the warnings above and still want to attempt an in-place upgrade, you should be able to do the following.